 P2P Performance & Speed

 ExpressVPN is equipped with powerful features to deliver blazing fast speeds and security every time raw performance is concerned.
-For example, I tested its DNS leak feature by connecting to a UK server, and it didn’t leak my IP at all.
+For example, we tested its DNS leak feature by connecting to a UK server, and it didn’t leak the IP at all.

-Its robust server park managed to deliver consistent 26 Mbps speeds on my 30 Mbps connection.
-These speeds are on a UK server of ExpressVPN, far away from my home in the US.
+Its robust server park managed to deliver consistent 26 Mbps speeds on our 30 Mbps connection.
+These speeds are on a UK server of ExpressVPN, far away from our location in the US.
+It is no doubt the fastest VPN for torrenting and streaming.

 The excellent combination of a privacy-friendly jurisdiction, great logging policy, IP leak protection, advanced security, and fast speeds establishes this Torrenting VPN as the best for torrenting.